-Jerry Liu, 71 years old was elected as the Corporation's Chairman and President on 25 May 2012.
+Jerry Liu, 72 years old was elected as the Corporation's Chairman and President on 25 May 2012.
 He is currently the Chairman of the Corporation.
 He is also concurrently President/CEO of CEC, Director of Cirtek Land and Cayon Holdings, Inc. and Chairman of Silicon Link, Inc., Mr. Liu holds a Bachelor of Science degree in Physics from Chung Yuan University of Taiwan and an MBA from the University of the East.

-Jorge Aguilar, 62 years old was elected as Vice-Chairman and President on May 10, 2019.
-He has been a director of the Company since February 17, 2011until2015.
+Jorge Aguilar, 63 years old was elected as Vice-Chairman and President on May 10, 2019.
+He has been a director of the Company since February 17, 2011 until 2015.
 He joined CEC in 1985 and is concurrently EVP/General Manager of CEC, a position he has held since 2004.
 Mr Aguilar has a Bachelor of Science degree in Mechanical engineering from the Manuel L. Quezon University and an MBA from the Collegio de San Juan de Letran.

-Ernest Fritz Server, 77 years old, was elected as an Independent Director of the Corporation on 17 February 2011 and shall serve as such for one year or until his successor is elected and qualified.
-Mr. Server serves as the President of Multimedia Telephony Inc., Vice Chairman of RFM Corporation, Chairman of Arrakis Holdings, Inc., President of Seacage Industries, Inc., President of West Properties, Inc., President of Superior Las Pinas, Inc., a director of ABS CBN Convergence, Inc. and a director of BJS Development Corp.
+Ernest Fritz Server, 77 years old, was elected as an Independent Director of the Corporation on 17 February 2011 and was elected as a regular Director in the Annual Stockholders' Meeting held last 30 July 2020.
+Mr. Server serves as President of Multimedia Telephony Inc., Vice Chairman of RFM Corporation, Chairman of Arrakis Holdings, Inc., President of Seacage Industries, Inc., President of West Properties, Inc., President of Superior Las Pinas, Inc., a director of ABS CBN Convergence, Inc. and a director of BJS Development Corp.
 Previously, Mr. Server served as Vice Chairman of the Commercial Bank of Manila, Consumer Bank and Cosmos Bottling Corporation, President of Philippine Home Cable Holdings, Inc. and Philam Fund, and a director of Philippine Township, Inc..
 Mr. Server graduated from the Ateneo de Manila University in 1963 with degree in Bachelor of Arts degree in Economics and holds an MBA Major in Banking and Finance from the University of Pennsylvania, Wharton Graduate School.

-Michael Stephen T. Liu, 36 years old, is currently the General Manager of Cirtek Advanced Technology and Solutions (CATSI) a Cirtek company catering to the telecom and wireless broadband space.
+Michael Stephen T. Liu, 37 years old, is currently the EVP and CTO of the Corporation and also the General Manager of Cirtek Advanced Technology and Solutions (CATSI) a Cirtek company catering to the telecom and wireless broadband space.
 He was first elected as Director on 11 May 2015.
 Mr. Liu obtained his degree in Electronics and Communications Engineering from De La Salle University in 2007 and is a licensed Electrical Engineer.

-Mr. Brian Gregory Liu, 33 years old, was elected as the Executive Vice-President and Chief Financial Officer on August 02,2019.
+Mr. Brian Gregory Liu, 34 years old, was elected as the Executive Vice-President and Chief Financial Officer on August 02,2019.
 He was formerly the Chief Operating Officer of TECH.
 He was first elected as Director on 11 May 2015.
 He is concurrently a stockholder in Cirtek Electronics Corporation, Cirtek Land Corporation and Turbog Trading.
 Mr. Liu trained as an Operations Trainee in Domino's Pizza from 2001 to 2002, then as an Analyst in Evergreen Stockbrokerage & Securities Inc. from 2003 to 2005.
 He obtained his degree in Management in Financial Institutions from the De La Salle University in 2009.

-Justin T. Liu, 38 years old, was elected as Corporate Information Officer on January 31, 2019.
-He is also the President and Director of Figaro Coffee Systems; Inc. Mr. Liu graduated from the De La Salle University with a Bachelor of Science in Business Management and earned his Master's in Finance from the University of San Francisco in 2006.
+Justin T. Liu, 39 years old, was elected as Corporate Information Officer on February 01, 2019.
+He is now the Executive Vice-President & Corporate Information Officer of the Corporation and also the President and Director of Figaro Coffee Systems; Inc. Mr. Liu graduated from the De La Salle University with a Bachelor of Science in Business Management and earned his Master's in Finance from the University of San Francisco in 2006.